 When I propose time off to you, or when it comes up in your life, what springs to mind?
 What emotions to you notice in yourself?
 Do you welcome the idea warmly?
 Do you feel ill at ease, like "what to do?"
 Is it frightening?
 Do you find yourself filling that imaginary time with obligations reflexively?

 Weekends with Yourself

 Just for kicks, you might want to think about your weekends and, if you don't usually work on Saturday or Sunday, what you typically do during that time.
 How much of the time is spent shopping for groceries, doing household chores, watching children, or something that you "have" to do?

 How much time do you get to unwind and do something you actually want to do?
-Watching children is fun for many, and they love their kids, but even the most dedicated mothers and fathers want some time when they can hear themselves think, or when they can talk to people their own ages about adult things.
+Watching children is fun for many, and you love your kids, but even the most dedicated parents or caregivers want some time to can hear yourself think.
+It's normal to want to talk to people your own age about what's important to you.

 Making Time for Yourself

 How much of the time do you reserve for yourself?
 How much support do you get for "you" time?
 Is that something you'd like to change?
 Imagine what it would be like to carve out time for yourself automatically and guard it consistently.
 Does that make you feel relief?
 Envy?
 Fear?
 Does it strike you as "selfish"?